One month traveling solo to savor the taste of Finland

 I’m a fan of museums, so I already had a few I wanted to visit when I got there.
 My favorites were the Finnish Museum of Natural History and The Finnish National Gallery.
 The first one is great for everyone, even for kids, and the second one I would say is more for art lovers.

-I decided to use my weekends for longer day trips and leave all the city’s must-see places to the weekdays when I wasn’t working.
+In this Finland solo travel journey, I decided to use my weekends for longer day trips and leave all the city’s must-see places to the weekdays when I wasn’t working.
 So my first-day trip was to Suomenlinna Archipelago, a UNESCO World Heritage Site.

 Suomenlinna is an 18th-century sea fortress and nature area.
 It is spread across 6 linked islands with paths and walking trails to get lost.
 There are also small beaches, forests and old underground rooms to discover.
 Plus, I watched the sunset on my ferry trip (the only way to actually get there).
 Pretty amazing!